Sher-Chowdhury/gsg_functions/README.md

 ## Nested functions

+There is no such thing as nested fuctions, the closest thing to it is [function literals](https://golang.org/ref/spec#Function_literals).

 Normally you shouldn't need to nest functions, but you can nest function using a different syntax, for example lets say you have: